Didactic Instruction and Curriculum

-We aligned our core curriculum with SCORE , as the latter is now the main standardized didactic resource for General Surgery Residency Programs around the country.
-As the questions for the inservice exam (ABSITE) and the qualifying exam of the American Board of Surgery are based on SCORE we felt that this would make a lot of sense.
+We aligned our core curriculum with SCORE, the main standardized didactic resource for General Surgery Residency Programs around the country.
+Questions for the inservice exam (ABSITE) and the qualifying exam of the American Board of Surgery are based on SCORE.

 We have established a formal simulation curriculum with modules directed to junior and senior residents.
-We have integrated FLS (Fundamentals of Laparoscopic Surgery) and FES (The Fundamentals of Endoscopic Surgery)into the residency educational program.
-We are in the lucky position that our VA Hospital obtained the state of the art colonoscopy and bronchoscopy simulator that is actually used for the practical portion of the FES examination.
+We have integrated FLS (Fundamentals of Laparoscopic Surgery) and FES (The Fundamentals of Endoscopic Surgery) into the residency educational program.
+Our VA Hospital obtained the state of the art colonoscopy and bronchoscopy simulator that is actually used for the practical portion of the FES examination.

 We participate in adult and pediatric NSQIP, and have therefore begun the process to implement QITI (The ACS NSQIP® Quality In-Training Initiative) into our core curriculum.